Introduction to AWS Architecture

 AWS Service Delivery

-To improve performance, the traffic is spread across the web-servers with help of the Elastic Load Balancer.
+- To improve performance, the traffic is spread across the web servers with the help of the Elastic Load Balancer.
 Over multiple available zones, the traffic is distributed to the AWS EC2 instances.
 From the load-balancing rotation, the Amazon EC2 hosts are dynamically added or removed.
-As per the traffic conditions, the load-balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing.
+Thus, the load-balancing capacity could be dynamically grown and shrink by the Elastic Load Balancing as per the traffic conditions.

-Similar to the inbound network firewall, a feature called security groups is provided by Amazon’s Elastic Compute Cloud.
+- Like the inbound network firewall, Amazon’s Elastic Compute Cloud provides a feature called security groups.
 Those protocols, ports, which are allowed to reach the instances need to be specified.
-The appropriate traffic is routed to each instance by the one or more security groups assigned to each EC2 instance.
+The appropriate traffic is routed to each instance by one or more security groups assigned to each EC2 instance.
 The access to the EC2 instances is limited by the specific subnets used to configure the security groups.

-In the cloud, the memory cache is managed by the Amazon Elastic Cache.
-The load on the services is reduced by the cache.
-The frequently used information is cached which helps to improve the database performance and scalability.
+- In the cloud, the memory cache is managed by the Amazon Elastic Cache.
+As a result, the cache reduces the load on the services.
+In addition, the frequently used information is cached, which helps to improve the database performance and scalability.

-Similar to the MYSQL, Oracle, and so on, similar access is provided by the Amazon Relational Database service which uses the same tools, applications, etc. The database software is automatically patched and as per the user’s instructions, backups are managed.
+- Similar to MYSQL, Oracle, and so on, similar access is provided by the Amazon Relational Database Service, which uses the same tools, applications, etc. The database software is automatically patched, and as per the user’s instructions, backups are managed.
 The point-in-time recovery is also supported by it.
 The payment is done only for the available resources.